johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

     OPTION-LENGTH field.
 The EXTRA-TEXT field may be zero octets in length.

+# Use of the KeyState Option

+The KeyState option may be included in outgoing message of type QUERY or UPDATE from the child to the UPDATE Receiver.
+The KeyState option MUST be present in such messages if the child supports the KeyState option.

-The KeyState option may be included in any outgoing message (QUERY, NOTIFY, UPDATE, etc.) and in any response (SERVFAIL, NXDOMAIN, REFUSED, even NOERROR, etc.) to a query that includes an OPT pseudo-RR {{!RFC6891}}.
+The UPDATE Receiver MUST only include a KeyState option when responding to a DNS message that contained a KeyState option.
+I.e. the UPDATE Receiver must never assume that the child is able to interpret KeyState options.
+A KeyState option MAY be included in any type of response (SERVFAIL, NXDOMAIN, REFUSED, even NOERROR, etc.) to a query that includes an KeyState Option.

 The KeyState option may always be ignored by the recipient.
 However, if the recipient does understand the KeyState option and responding with its